Data room permissions explained hero.

 This matters for two reasons.

 First, it gives you useful intelligence about the deal.
-If an investor spends 40 minutes on your financial model and then requests a call, you know what they're going to ask about.
+If a visitor spends 40 minutes on your financial model and then requests a call, you know what they're going to ask about.
 If a potential partner opened your data room three times in one day, they're engaged.
 That changes how you run the conversation.

 Second, it protects you legally.
 If a confidentiality dispute arises, you have a timestamped record proving who accessed what and when.
 This is much more useful than trying to reconstruct events from email threads after the fact.